Grounding Aleatoric Uncertainty for Unsupervised Environment Design: Curriculum-Induced Covariate Shift

 Crucially, our analysis assumes $\PCur$ and $\PGround$ share support over $\Theta$.
 When this assumption is broken, the policy trained under the curriculum can be suboptimal for environment settings $\theta$, for which $\PCur(\theta) = 0$ and $\PGround(\theta) > 0$.
 In this paper, we specifically assume that $\PCur$ and $\PGround$ share support and focus on addressing suboptimality under the ground-truth $\PGround$ due to CICS over the aleatoric parameters $\Theta'$.

-This discussion thus makes clear that problematic CICS can be resolved by enforcing the constraint \mbox{$\PCur(\Theta'|\tau) = \PGround(\Theta'|\tau)$} for the aleatoric parameters of the environment.
+This discussion thus makes clear that problematic CICS can be resolved by \emph{grounding the training distribution}, i.e. enforcing the constraint \mbox{$\PCur(\Theta'|\tau) = \PGround(\Theta'|\tau)$} for the aleatoric parameters of the environment.
+This constraint results in \emph{grounding the policy}, i.e. ensuring it is optimal with respect to the ground-truth utility function based on $\overline{P}$ (Equation~\ref{equation:grounded_value_function}).
 As discussed, naive grounding satisfies this constraint by directly sampling $\theta' \sim \PGround (\Theta')$, at the cost of curricula over $\Theta'$.
 This work develops an alternative for satisfying this constraint while admitting curricula over $\Theta'$.